MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/Upgrade-SPContentDatabase.md

 ## DESCRIPTION
 This cmdlet contains more than one parameter set.
 You may only use parameters from one parameter set and you may not combine parameters from different parameter sets.
-For more information about how to use parameter sets, see Cmdlet Parameter Sets (http://go.microsoft.com/fwlink/?LinkID=187810).
+For more information about how to use parameter sets, see [Cmdlet Parameter Sets](http://go.microsoft.com/fwlink/?LinkID=187810).

 Use the `Upgrade-SPContentDatabase` cmdlet to resume a failed database upgrade or begin a build-to-build database upgrade against a SharePoint content database.
 The `Upgrade-SPContentDatabase` cmdlet initiates an upgrade of an existing content database that is attached to the current farm.